A Fire Upon the Deep: Plot

-Before the mission is launched, the Blight launches a surprise attack on Relay and kills Old One.
+Before the mission is started, the Blight launches a surprise attack on Relay and kills Old One.
 As Old One dies, it downloads its anti-Blight information into Pham.
 Pham, Ravna and the Skroderiders barely escape Relay's destruction in the Out of Band II.
 During their journey to Tine's World, Ravna communicates with Jefri.
 Jefri is manipulated to believe that Woodcarver is his enemy.
 The Flenserist leaders, Steel and Tyrathect, use Ravna's information to develop advanced technology such as cannon and radio communication.
 Meanwhile, Johanna and the knowledge stored in her dataset device help Woodcarver rapidly develop as well.

 The Blight expands, taking over several civilizations, brainwashing their populations, and seizing archives in the Beyond.
 On the Net, some claim that humans are the means by which the Blight is able to spread.
 Anti-human fanatics destroy the entire civilization of Sjandra Kei, which is Ravna's home world.
 The Out of Band II is pursued by three fleets: anti-human fanatics, survivors from Sjandra Kei, and a shadow fleet controlled by the Blight.
 During the pursuit, Ravna and Pham learn that every member of the Skroderider species can be subverted by the Blight; this drives a wedge between the crew members.
 Ships from Sjandra Kei sacrifice themselves to delay the Blight and the anti-human ships, allowing the Out of Band II to reach Tine's World before the Blight.

 When the Out of Band II arrives at Tine's World, the humans ally with Woodcarver to defeat the Flenserists and rescue Jefri.
 Blueshell sacrifices himself to rescue Jefri.
 Pham then initiates an anti-Blight Countermeasure, which was aboard the humans' ship.
 The Countermeasure extends the Slow Zone outward by thousands of light years.
 This envelops and destroys the Blight, but results in the destruction of thousands of civilizations and trillions of deaths.
 The humans are stranded on the Tines' World, now in the depths of the Slow Zone.
 Activating the Countermeasure proves fatal to Pham, but before he dies, the remnant of Old One reveals to him that, although his body is a reconstruction, his memories are indeed real.